 Warned by the crackling of my gun, the two closest Boche planes turned at the same time meet me, but I was traveling 8 meters in each passing second and they had no chance to finish turning into me.
 I managed to pass between the two of them.
 It took them 8 seconds to rejoin into their formation.
 They had had enough as I had killed the leader of their patrol.

 The Albatros Fighters Attack

 Fonck’s attack had surprised the Fokkers and, having downed one, he had driven the others off.
-Clearly, they were less experienced and, perhaps recognizing the speed of the attack and accuracy of Fonck’s fire, had chosen to depart the fight.
-Yet there were still five Albatros fighter planes and they were above him, positioned to attack.
+Clearly, they were less experienced and, perhaps recognizing the speed of the attack and accuracy of Fonck’s fire, had chosen to depart the area of the fight.
+Yet there were still five Albatros fighter planes left.
+Worse yet, they were above him, positioned perfectly to swoop down and attack.
 Fonck related what happened next: